 We have been to Mistico Park with and without a guide, and we really found it valuable to have one!
 They have such a deep knowledge of the rainforest and wildlife, so not only did we see more but we also walked away with a better understanding of this beautiful country.

-The tour costs $48 USD per person if you drive yourself, or $73 USD if you choose to include round-trip transport.
+The tour costs $48 USD per person if you drive yourself.
 The tour also includes entrance fees to the park and your amazing guide!
 There are multiple departure times to select from, so you can choose one that best fits your schedule.
 Book this tour online here!

 9. ATV Tour

 ATV tours are always a blast but we think that this one’s even more fun than usual!
 On this La Fortuna ATV tour, you get to drive around a private farm right next to Arenal Volcano National Park, which is one of Costa Rica’s best national parks if you ask me!

 You’ll check out old impact craters, as well as visit Arenal Lake and a volcanic mud river.
 You can even use the mud on your skin and get a free spa treatment!